Animals Live On The Tree

 • Parrots: Possessing powerful beaks and strong feet, parrots are adept at climbing and feeding on fruits and seeds.

-• Owls: Nocturnal hunters, owls work with the trees for both shelter and hunting perches.
+• Owls: Nocturnal hunters, owls use the trees for both shelter and hunting perches.

 Reptiles and Amphibians: Masters of Camouflage and Climbing

 Reptiles and amphibians have also successfully adapted to arboreal life.
-Day to day, many tree frogs and snakes exhibit remarkable camouflage, blending without friction with their surroundings.
-Their sticky toe pads allow them to cling to leaves and branches, while their flexible bodies enable them to figure out complex tree structures.
+Consider this: many tree frogs and snakes exhibit remarkable camouflage, blending easily with their surroundings.
+Their sticky toe pads allow them to cling to leaves and branches, while their flexible bodies enable them to work through complex tree structures.

 Some arboreal reptiles, such as chameleons, possess prehensile tails that assist with climbing and gripping.
-Their eyes can move independently, providing a wide field of vision, which is crucial for detecting both prey and predators.
+Practically speaking, their eyes can move independently, providing a wide field of vision, which is crucial for detecting both prey and predators.
 Many snakes, particularly tree snakes, have long, slender bodies and prehensile tails, allowing for agile movement through the branches.

 Examples of arboreal reptiles and amphibians: